Answers to Questions

 We do not offer travel to Hawaii, Alaska, or Puerto Rico.
 We can help a client get to a US border but our volunteers cannot cross that border.
 Clients intending to cross a US border need to study the requirements and laws regarding border crossing with children.

-Meals for clients being driven are paid for and limited to $10/person per meal.
+Meals for clients being driven more than 4 hours away are paid for and limited to $10/person per meal.

 Fuel assistance clients have no limit to fuel amount used to arrive at a destination.
 Fuel transactions are monitored.
 Misuse of a fuel card is a crime.